bfdykstra/cameo-food-inspections/README.md

 Retrieves a single violation by violation id.
 If the violationId cannot be found it will return HTTP status code 404 and will have 'message' field that will say 'No violation found for id: violationId' where the violationId is the given id.

 Include the query parameter includeInspection=true to also retrieve the inspection associated with the violation.

+## Future work
+- [ ] Write tests that mock database interactions
+- [ ] Increase testing code coverage
+- [ ] Integration tests
+- [ ] Deploy in AWS
+- [ ] Deduplication validation
+- [ ] CLI bundled as executable so node is not dependency.
+- [ ] Stream full dataset in to database instead of just subset.